 Packaging: Don't Let the Package Become Your Cure Tank

-It’s tempting to assume higher solids automatically mean better stability.
-In reality, resistant starch blends can make gummies more sensitive to packaging moisture exchange, especially if the product hasn’t fully equilibrated before pack-out.
+It's tempting to assume higher solids automatically mean better stability.
+In reality, resistant starch blends can make gummies more sensitive to packaging moisture exchange, especially if the product hasn't fully equilibrated before packing.

-- Bottle versus pouch selection (different moisture ingress behavior)
+- Bottle versus pouch selection (different moisture ingress)

 - Material barrier properties (WVTR)